beckn/protocol-specifications/GOVERNANCE.md

 ## Motivation

-At beckn, the goal is simple: to make the internet small-business friendly.
-Be a force multiplier with minimal footprint.
-Amplify potential
+To make the internet small-business friendly. be a force multiplier with minimal footprint.

 ## Guiding Lights

-Open Specs, Equal access.
-Retain agency of small businesses.
-Non-Rivalrous, Non-exclusive networks
+Open specs, equal access. retain agency of small businesses. non-rivalrous, non-exclusive networks

 ## Community Driven

-Increase value for all participants.
-Be a Network Weaver in your own way.
-Be a contributor of specs and best practices
+increase value for all participants. be a network weaver in your own way. be a contributor of specs and best practices

 Beckn Protocol is an open commerce protocol with an abstract core, which is enabling market players to reimagine building seamless digital experiences and networks.
 This is very similar to how HTTP, while being a simple and open protocol has fueled seamless interaction between multiple systems and led to an explosive growth in internet adoption.

-The core team within Beckn is a lean not-for-profit organization that plays the role of creating this protocol, sharing it as a public good and bringing awareness to this protocol.
-Beckn is structured so as to simplify and enable community members to self-organize and co-create their own digital playgrounds and networks.
-The community has been driving growth for themselves as well as for the digital commerce ecosystem.
-Being on Beckn allows your business to be more easily discoverable to your stakeholders.

 ## Open Community Contributions

-Beckn has been accepting community contributions to the specification since May 2020.
+Beckn protocol has been accepting community contributions to the specification since May 2020.

 # Design Principles

 To allow open contributions from the community, the governance model is required to apply some basic design principles while reviewing or proposing changes to the specification.
 They are:

-* **Interoperability via Abstraction: **
+## Interoperability via Abstraction:
 Any feature included in the specification must be abstracted as such to allow it to be consumed across a global range of use cases.
 That means no feature should be linked to a specific domain, region or use case.

-* **Optimal ignorance: **
+## Optimal ignorance:

-    Before including any feature in the specification, reviewers should ask the following questions: a) _Do we need it?_ And, b) _Do we need it now?_
+Before including any feature in the specification, reviewers should ask the following questions: a) _Do we need it?_ And, b) _Do we need it now?
 If the answer to both these questions is “Yes” then this criteria will have been met.

-* **Privacy and Security**
+## Privacy and Security
 Any feature being included in the specification must be tested for any security or privacy vulnerabilities.
 Free text fields, loosely-typed fields and any fields that may be used to capture Personally Identifiable Information should not be accepted.

-* **Scalability**
+## Scalability

 Any feature being included in the specification must be tested for scalability.
 String fields with unlimited size; arrays with unlimited size etc, must be discouraged.
 Any feature that is included must work at scale.

-* **Reusability**
+## Reusability
 Any new feature must be checked if it can reuse components from existing schema before inclusion into the specification.

-* **Unification over Standardization**
+## Unification over Standardization
 Not all features across the globe can be standardized.
 Standard values vary with domain, region and adoption.
 In case multiple standards are being adopted for a single feature, it is recommended that both the standards are included in the feature instead of proposing a new standard.
 For example, if a Location schema is defined using gps and address, then the feature should include both gps and address instead of choosing one over the other.
 Standardization should occur as a natural consequence of market adoption rather than a forced adoption.

 There will be exceptions to the above principles.
 The objective of the Core Working Group is to address such exceptions and define the most logical way forward to include such exceptions.

 # Need for Governance